worktheclock/replit.github.io/tutorials/26-pdf-report-generator-from-spreadsheet.md

 There's a lot happening here, so let's go through it step by step:

-1. Our new inner function takes three parameters, a `DataFrame` to plot, the name of the column to use as the y-axis, and a filename to save the finished plot to.
+1. Our new inner function takes three parameters, a DataFrame to plot, the name of the column to use as the y-axis, and a filename to save the finished plot to.
 We will be passing `revenue_by_salesperson` and `profit_by_salesperson` into it.
-2. Before drawing our graph, we create an array `explode`, which is a [numpy array of zeros](https://numpy.org/doc/stable/reference/generated/numpy.zeros.html#numpy-zeros) of the same length as our `DataFrame` (`DataFrame.shape[0]` is a handy way of getting the number of rows).
+2. Before drawing our graph, we create an array `explode`, which is a [numpy array of zeros](https://numpy.org/doc/stable/reference/generated/numpy.zeros.html#numpy-zeros) of the same length as our DataFrame (`DataFrame.shape[0]` is a handy way of getting the number of rows).
 We then replace the first value with 0.1.
 This will allow us to pull out the largest slice of the pie, improving the visualization.
 3. We then plot the pie chart, using the specified `yaxis`.
 4. The `autopct` argument allows us to specify how we would like to display the numeric labels on each slice.
-Pie charts in Matplotlib default to showing percentages, but we want to see currency values, so we pass in an anonymous function that multiplies each percentage by the sum of our `DataFrame`'s second column.
+Pie charts in Matplotlib default to showing percentages, but we want to see currency values, so we pass in an anonymous function that multiplies each percentage by the sum of our DataFrame's second column.
 We also use our `floor_currency()` function and Python string formatting to make our values display as currency values.
 5. We then remove the y-axis label, use [`tight_layout()`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.tight_layout.html) to avoid excess white space, and save our figure to a file.
 6. Finally, we call our plot's [`clf()`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.clf.html) method.
 This clears the current plot, so we can start drawing a new one.
 Because of the way Matplotlib works, if we don't do this, we'll end up drawing plots on top of each other.